-Inspect the wear plate (30) and replace it if badly worn or grooved.
-To remove the wear plate, disengage the hardware (32 and 33).
+If removed for replacement, secure the wear plate (30) to the back cover with the hardware (32 and 33).

-Clean any scale or debris (which might prevent a good seal) from the back cover shoulder and pump casing.
+Clean any scale or debris that might prevent a good seal from the back cover shoulder and pump casing.
 Replace the back cover gasket (34) and slide the back cover assembly into the pump casing.
 Be sure the wear plate does not bind against the pump casing.

-To ease future disassembly, apply a film of grease or 'Never-Seez' on the back cover shoulder, or any surface which contacts the pump casing.
-This action will reduce rust and scale build-up.
+To ease future disassembly, apply a film of grease or 'Never-Seez' on the back cover shoulder, or any surface that contacts the pump casing.
+This will reduce rust and scale build-up.